 Cold Glass Techniques:

-Stained glass is made up of pieces of colored glass fit into an iron frame, called tracery, to make deigns or scenes, traditionally in windows.
-They are commonly found in churches and cathedrals but can also be seen in public places such as government buildings, educational places or banks.
-In modern times, stained glass has been extended to three-dimensional objects, such as objects d’art and the lamps created by Louis Comfort Tiffany (shown above).
-The colored glass for stained glass pieces can be made by adding metallic salts to the glass or by later applying paint and fusing the paint to the glass in a kiln.
+Stained glass consists of pieces of colored glass fit into an iron frame, called tracery.
+Traditionally stained glass makes up windows.
+Commonly found in churches and cathedrals.
+In modern times, stained glass is also in public places like government buildings.
+Stained glass extends to three-dimensional objects, such as objects d’art and the lamps Louis Comfort Tiffany created (shown above).
+The colored glass is made by adding metallic salts to glass or by later applying paint and fusing the paint to the glass in a kiln.
 Stained glass windows often contain scenes that tell a narrative but modern uses can be more abstract or decorative.
 You can learn more about the history and uses of stained glass in this article.

 Hope you found this post useful and learned something new about glass!
 If you’d like some glass art to add everlasting beauty to your home or office, visit our webstore.
 Use code, ‘artglass’ at checkout for free shipping!